 by Rev. Laura Horton-Ludwig It’s been lovely to be on vacation these last few days, and very good to be back at UUCF too.
 While I was away, my sister and her family came to visit from Miami – first time in DC.
 I was so honored to lead a dedication ceremony for my nephew Xander in our backyard with our whole family gathered around.
 To be there in that special and sacred way for our precious little guy – well, it was pretty wonderful.
 I want to share with you the closing blessing we all read, taking turns, and also to tell you a little about my family who […]

-Thu., Apr.
-6, 7:30-9 p.m., Prog.
+Thu., Mar.
+1, 7:30-9 p.m., Prog.
 Bldg.
-Meets the first Thursday of each month, unless otherwise noted.
+Meets each first Thursday, unless otherwise noted.
 Contact Joanna Walker.
 Support meeting for families with a loved one suffering from mental illness.

 by Eve Stevens Last Sunday, 10 UUCFers shared a pew in the 800-year-old church in our partner village, Szentgerice.
 The large bell in the tower began ringing 10 minutes before the 11:15 service.
 The villagers began to arrive wearing their Sunday best.
 The women entered the church first and were seated; the men followed.
 When people sing in church in Szentgerice they push the sound out from the depths of their diaphragms.
 The power of their voices made the pews vibrate.
 The many Unitarian congregations in Transylvania and Hungary have gone underground and resurfaced a number of times.
 In the Middle Ages, Unitarian churches were closed and the culture and […]